-When Cordell and Becky returned from their visit, Grandmom told me not to say anything and just let her deal with it.
+When Cordell and my mother returned from their visit, Grandmom told me not to say anything and just let her deal with it.
 I stood in the living room as Grandmom opened the front door and let them in.

 Mom was holding Betina.
 Cordell stood behind them.
 Mom was chittering away as usual.
 After a minute or so, Mom could sense the energy was off.